containerd/stargz-snapshotter/README.md

 ## Creating stargz images and further optimization

+For more examples and details about the image converter `ctr-remote`, refer to [this doc](./docs/ctr-remote.md).

 For lazy pulling images, you need to prepare stargz images first.
 You can use [CRFS-official `stargzify`](https://github.com/google/crfs/tree/master/stargz/stargzify) command or our `ctr-remote` command which has further optimization functionality.
 You can also try our pre-converted images listed in [this doc](./docs/pre-converted-images.md).
 For more details about stargz and the optimization, refer to [this doc](./docs/stargz-estargz.md)

 In this section, we introduce `ctr-remote` command for converting images into stargz with further optimization for the performance of reading files.
 On-demand lazy pulling improves the performance of pull but it has runtime performance penalty because reading files induce remotely downloading contents.
 For solving this, `ctr-remote` has *workload-based* optimization for images.
 This section shows how to convert and pull an image lazily using `ctr-remote` command and briefly describes workload-based optimization.